Versioning overview#

 display old versions

-Implicit versioning means that subordinate items of a document automatically receive a new version when the document itself receives a new version.
+Implicit versioning means that the child items of a document automatically receive a new version whenever the document itself receives a new version.
 Typically, this affects document sections and embedded items.
-New versions of such items cannot then be directly (explicitly) created, but only indirectly through the (explicit) creation of a new version of the parent document.
+New versions of such items cannot then be created directly (explicitly), but only indirectly through the (explicit) creation of a new version of the parent document.

 Versions#

-In Allegra, a (Wiki) document can exist in any number of versions.
-The most recent version is called “HEAD”.
-Only the HEAD can be changed with the document editor, all other versions are immutable.
+In Allegra, a (wiki) document can exist in any number of versions.
+The most recent version is called the “HEAD”.
+Only the HEAD can be changed with the document editor; all other versions are immutable.
 It is possible to revert to a previous version.
 In this case, a copy of the old version is created and copied into the HEAD.
 It is possible to delete the oldest versions and keep only the last x versions or all versions belonging to a baseline.

-A new document version is explicitly created by the responsible person.
-Only whole documents can explicitly be committed or versioned.
-Document sections and embedded items are “implicitly” versioned, i.e., indirectly through the creation of a new version of the containing document.
+A new document version is created explicitly by the responsible.
+Only entire documents can be committed or versioned explicitly.
+Document sections and embedded items are versioned “implicitly”, i.e. indirectly through the creation of a new version of the containing document.

 Baselines#

-A baseline is a collection of documents in a specific version.
-A baseline always refers to a specific branch (Branch).
-Documents that belong to a baseline can contain references (links) to other documents in other baselines, e.g., from other branches or workspaces.
+A baseline is a collection of documents in a particular version.
+A baseline always refers to a particular branch.
+Documents that belong to a baseline can contain references (links) to other documents in other baselines, e.g. from other branches or workspaces.

-Baselines are immutable; items that are displayed via baselines cannot be edited.
-Baselines can be seen as snapshots of a branch at a specific point in time.
+Baselines are immutable; items displayed via baselines cannot be edited.
+Baselines can be regarded as snapshots of a branch at a particular point in time.

-A baseline always refers to a single workspace or a project.
-In a workspace hierarchy, versioning and the baseline procedure are only supported for the leaf workspaces.
-Leaf workspaces are characterized by the fact that they themselves do not have any subordinate workspaces.
+A baseline always refers to a single workspace or project.
+In a workspace hierarchy, versioning and the baseline procedure are supported only for the leaf workspaces.
+Leaf workspaces are characterized by the fact that they themselves have no sub-workspaces.

 Branches#

-Branches offer the possibility to work simultaneously on different versions of the same document.
-For example, a document can be in development while it also exists as a published and previous version.
-So you could have a “4.3 Unstable” branch and a “4.2 Final” branch, which mostly have the same documents with HEAD versions and similar, but partially different contents.
+Branches offer the possibility of working on different versions of the same document simultaneously.
+For example, a document may be in development while it also exists as a published and a previous version.
+You could therefore have a branch “4.3 Unstable” and a branch “4.2 Final”, which mostly contain the same documents with HEAD versions and similar but partly different content.

-A branch always refers to a single workspace or a project.
+A branch always refers to a single workspace or project.
 A workspace or project can have any number of branches.
-There is always a starting branch, which we refer to as the “Master” branch.
-With the exception of the main branch, all other branches have a source branch from which they originate.
-In a workspace hierarchy, versioning and branching are only supported for the leaf workspaces.
-There are two types of branches:
+There is always an initial branch, which we refer to as the “Master” branch.
+With the exception of the master branch, all other branches have a source branch from which they originate.
+In a workspace hierarchy, versioning and branching are supported only for the leaf workspaces.
+There are two types of branching:

 Inheritance mode